Sunmarke School, Jumeirah Village Triangle – The Review

 Keith Miller.
 Executive Principal.
 Sunamarke School

-Certainly our view is that there is much to like at Sunmarke School – it is a very different school to your ‘run of the mill’ British school – with an extremely powerful cultural driver, driven right from the school’s owners, that seeks to develop the whole child, giving the holistic development of its children the same level of importance as that invested in each child’s academic development.
+Certainly our view is that there is much to like at Sunmarke School – it is a very different school to your ‘run of the mill’ British school – with an extremely powerful cultural driver, instilled from FS phases by the school’s owners, that seeks to develop the whole child, giving the holistic development of its children the same level of importance as that invested in each child’s academic development.

 To put some context to this, Google, for example, is increasingly finding that its best employees are those that have soft skills – compassion, sensitivity, emotional intelligence, ability to work in teams, an innate sense of fairness, self-discipline, confidence, generosity, creativity – rather than the more obvious academic skillset to be found increasingly favoured in STEM subject study and an exam only focused school and college culture.
 We all know the types of people in later life that are successful – and it is not necessarily those that achieved straight As – in fact in business later we rarely even ask about qualifications, instead looking to how well a person relates to others, is dependable and “fits” within a business.